girlwithglasses/IMG-ProPortal/proportal/README.md

 Routes::*           -- Dancer-based routing modules that parse the URL and dispatch the appropriate request.

-CoreStuff           -- Dancer-based functionality common to all routes, such as checks on incoming requests and template
+AppCore             -- Dancer-based functionality common to all routes, such as checks on incoming requests and template
                        defaults.
 Caching capabilities are available but not yet implemented.

 ProPortal::Controller::*    -- controllers for specific ProPortal routes.
 Base.pm has the core controller functionality.
 Controllers and their functionality are independent of Dancer.

 ProPortal::IO::*    -- Input/output-related modules.
 Currently just DBIxDataModel
                     -- previously had other modules but these are no longer in use.